szjani/predaddy/src/predaddy/messagehandling/README.md

 $bus->post(new SampleMessage1(), $messageCallback);
 ```

-To ease of create such a `MessageCallback` object, `MessageCallbackClosures` provides a simple and powerful way to build a callback
+To ease of create such a `MessageCallback` object, you can use `SimpleMessageCallback`. `MessageCallbackClosures` provides a simple and powerful way to build a callback
-object based on Closures.
+object based on Closures:

 ```php
 $messageCallback = MessageCallbackClosures::builder()